-Personalized attention Methodologies Description Document analysis Students will be attended individually to help them to understand and resolve all problems related with the subject they car Laboratory practice have, including: bibliography, problems of the bulletin, the complementary work In resume all doubts they can Supervised projects study and comprenhesion of physic subject.
+Personalized attention Methodologies Description Document analysis Students will be attended individually to help them to understand and resolve all problems related with the subject they can Laboratory practice have, including: bibliography, problems of the bulletin, the complementary work In resume all doubts they can have in the Supervised projects study and comprenhesion of physic subject.
 PART-TIME STUDENTS: these students will receive a specific orientation to schedule their tasks weekly.